martinrue/Tinyweb/readme.md

 ## Versions

+1.0.2 When Tinyweb.AllowFormatExtensions is set, JsonOrXml result types allow the use of a URL override for specifying the requested content type (i.e. /resource.json)

 1.0.1 Update for binding of array types, lower casing of routes and internal Spark integration refactoring

 1.0.0 Release of stable public API and switch to semantic versioning